howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 ## Getting Started
 ### Setting Up the Raspberry Pi
 Before we can run the code we are going to prepare the raspberry pi.

 1. Downloading Raspberry Pi OS.
 Go to [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) and download image --> (Raspberry Pi OS with desktop).
+This may take a while.

 2. Writing image to your SD Card.
-When it is finished downloading, you can write the image to your sd card with (recommend 8 or 16GB) [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)
+When it is finished downloading, you can write the image to your sd card with (recommend 8 or 16GB) [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) how to do this?
+[Tutorial Video](https://www.youtube.com/watch?v=D2TISpT7yLI)

 ### The circuit diagram